johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

 ### The COMBINER

-The consequence is that the NS, DNSKEY, CDS and CSYNC RRsets are maintained via a separate piece of software inserted between the zone owner and the signer.
+The consequence of these requirements is that the DNSKEY, CDS and CSYNC RRsets (and possibly the NS RRset) are maintained via a separate piece of software inserted between the zone owner and the signer.
 This is referred to as the multi-signer COMBINER.

 The COMBINER has the following features: